-Happy Christmas Bank Holiday Tuesday!
+Happy Christmas Bank Holiday Thursday!

+Programming note: I'll be starting this Boxing Day on the curvy couch at "Fox & Friends", live across America at 8.30am Eastern this morning.
+I'll be ending it guest-hosting for Tucker on "Tucker Carlson Tonight", coast to coast at 8pm Eastern/5pm Pacific, with a rerun at 12 midnight Eastern/9pm Pacific.
+If you're in the vicinity of the receiving apparatus, I hope you'll dial us up.

-In Britain and Europe, Christmas isn't just for Christmas, it's a holiday that lasts halfway to Valentine's Day.
+On such a grueling day, I'm reminded that in Britain and Europe Christmas isn't just for Christmas, it's a holiday that lasts halfway to Valentine's Day.
 Here's what I had to say on the subject in The Irish Times back in 2004 - and you'll note I manage to tie it all up to socioeconomic collapse before the end of the column:

 "Are you working over Christmas?"
 I asked the waitress at my local diner in New Hampshire last Thursday â€“ December 23rd.